Lecture 5

 Q(title__icontains="django") | Q(body__icontains="django"),

-published=True, # keyword args are always AND
+published=True, # keyword args are AND-ed with Q objects

 )